-and her husband had a hard time supporting their four children because they were overwhelmed by manual farm work.
+59-year-old Tshering is a farmer in southern Bhutan.
+She and her husband had a hard time supporting their four children because they were overwhelmed by manual farm work.
 When READ opened a Center nearby, the community established a farm tractor rental business as its sustaining enterprise.
-Villagers like Tshering now use and money, and a portion of the tractor rental profits go towards maintaining the Center.
-"Before, we had to rely farm work easier and faster too," she says, "We also [use it] to transport our goods to market."
+Villagers like Tshering now use the tractor to plow their fields, which saves them time and money, and a portion of the tractor rental profits go towards maintaining the Center.
+"Before, we had to rely on oxen to plow our fields, but the tractor makes the farm work easier and faster too," she says, "We also [use it] to transport our goods to market."